- Mimetic Perspective — the sudden and catastrophic fall of a great person from fortune to misfortune.

 - Tragic protagonist meets his/her fate bravely, usually death.

 - Tragic protagonist achieves a degree of anagnorisis or a moment of enlightenment; also an acceptance of his/her flaw.
-Aristotle defines anagnorisis as “a change from ignorance to knowledge, producing love or hate between the persons destined by the poet for good or bad fortune.”
+Aristotle defines anagnorisis as a recognition, or “a change from ignorance to knowledge, producing love or hate between the persons destined by the poet for good or bad fortune.”

 Some Views on Tragedy